Multiple Choice Answer Sheets/Cards (MCQ/EMQ)

-What is an MCQ, MRQ or an EMQ?
+What is a MCQ, MRQ or EMQ answer sheet/card?
 Can I use a pen to fill in my answers?

-For some exams you may need to use a multiple choice answer sheet/card to show your answers.
+For some examinations or in class assessments you may need to use a multiple choice answer sheet/card to show your answers.

-Schools refer to multiple choice style exam papers in three ways:
+Schools refer to multiple choice style question papers in three ways:

-Each of the sheets/cards used for these type of exams are used by many different schools and some have their own designs for the top of the sheets/cards.
-It can therefore be confusing if you receive different designs from one exam to another.
+Each of the sheets/cards used for these type of examinations or assessments are used by many different schools and some have their own designs for the top of the sheets/cards.
+It can therefore be confusing if you receive different designs from one examination/assessment to another.
 However, although they may look different at first glance, the information required on each remains the same.

-The number of questions will vary depending on the subject of the exam, on an MCQ/MRQ exam there could be anything up to 100 questions.
-You must read the instructions on the exam question paper as these will differ depending on the school responsible for the exam.
-Note: Even though the sheets give the impression there will be 100 questions, you must check the exam question paper, as that is not necessarily the case.
+The number of questions will vary depending on the subject of the examination/assessment, on an MCQ/MRQ paper there could be anything up to 100 questions.
+You must read the instructions on the question paper as these will differ depending on the school responsible for the examination/assessment.
+Note: Even though the sheets give the impression there will be 100 questions, you must check the question paper, as that is not necessarily the case.

-- Write your name, the date, the exam code (as shown at the top left on the exam question paper) and the exam title (as shown on the exam question paper) in the boxes provided in the top left of the answer sheet/card.
+- Write your name, the date, the module code (as shown at the top left on the question paper) and the examination/assessment title (as shown on the question paper) in the boxes provided in the top left of the answer sheet/card.

 - In the section labelled student ID number (top right) write your student identification number in the boxes.
 This is the nine-digit number printed on your Student Identification card.

-- Fill in the answers to the exam questions using the lower part of the sheet/card.
+- Fill in the answers to the questions using the lower part of the sheet/card.

 - To correct a mistake, remove the pencil mark completely using an eraser.
 Try not to smudge the answer sheet/card.